kiba/Writings/for_science/chp23_vacation.md

 After some fun and sexy times, we elected to sleep outside under the sky, not even with blankets covering us.
 Instead, we let the cool air flowed over us.
 It was a good thing that there will be no inclement weather covering this island tonight.
 The only sounds were the waves crashing into the sands, which added to the positive ambient experience.
 With all the light sources turned off, it was almost entirely dark.
 Yet, there were an entire ocean of lights emanating from the stars.

-Unsurprisingly, it was like nothing I had seen back on Vale.
+Unsurprisingly, it was like nothing I had seen back on Vale or back in the states.
 Light pollution had stolen the view from urban residents.

 It was a shame that Diana was fast asleep as soon she hit the blanket.

 "Beautiful isn't it?"
 Sasaki said.
-Meteorites suddenly streaked though the sky, burning up in the atmosphere, creating shooting stars.
+Meteorites suddenly streaked though the sky, creating shooting stars.
 "Sometime, I used to go outside Sidonia in my suit and just look into the vacuum of space.
 All those lights took years, sometime thousands, millions, even billions to reach us."

 "Boy I wished I could live as long as those stars," I said.
 "There's so little time in a human lifespan to do anything."